microsoft/hi-ml/docs/source/developers.md

 * To run the tests against the source as a package, build it with `make build`.
 This will build the local `src` folder into a new wheel in the `dist` folder.
 This wheel will be detected and passed to AzureML as a private package as part of the test process.

+### Test discovery in VSCode

+All tests in the repository should be picked up automatically by VSCode.
+In particular, this includes the tests in the `hi-ml-histopathology` folder, which are not always necessary when working on the core `hi-ml` projects.
+You can exclude a set of tests from test discovery by modifying `python.testing.pytestArgs` in the VSCode `settings.json` file.

 ## Creating a New Release

 To create a new package release, follow these steps: